furyaoff/mage/x/bep3/spec/README.md

 ## Abstract

-`x/bep3` is a module that handles cross-chain atomic swaps between Mage and blockchains that implement the BEP3 protocol.
+`x/bep3` is a module that handles cross-chain atomic swaps between mage and blockchains that implement the BEP3 protocol.
 Atomic swaps are created, then either claimed before their expiration block or refunded after they've expired.

-Several user interfaces support Mage BEP3 swaps:
+Several user interfaces support mage BEP3 swaps:
 - [Trust Wallet](https://trustwallet.com/)
 - [Cosmostation](https://wallet.cosmostation.io/?network=mage)
 - [Frontier Wallet](https://frontierwallet.com/)

-Swaps can also be created, claimed, and refunded using Mage's [Javascript SDK](https://github.com/Mage-Labs/javascript-sdk) or CLI.
+Swaps can also be created, claimed, and refunded using mage's [Javascript SDK](https://github.com/mage-Labs/javascript-sdk) or CLI.